EPM GROOVY – Pushing Web Form Data Updates Across Multiple Instances

 Call REST Services

-The rest of the calls can be triggered if any of the rows are edited.
+The rest call can be triggered if any of the rows are edited.

 println jsonResponse.body